Accreditation & Professional Memberships

 Professional programs, as designated below, also have been accredited by appropriate national associations.
 Accreditation indicates that the University is recognized and approved by regional and national associations concerned with the quality of higher education and it assures that study undertaken here has transfer value to other accredited institutions of higher education.

-- The Baccalaureate degree programs in Electronic Engineering Technology and Mechanical Engineering Technology are accredited by the Technology Accreditation Commission (TAC) of ABET, http://www.abet.org.
+- The Baccalaureate degree programs in Electronic Engineering Technology and Mechanical Engineering Technology are accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET, http://www.abet.org.

-- The Bachelor of Science in Business Administration, the Master of Business Administration Program, the Master of Science in Innovation and Technological Entrepreneurship (MSITE) and the Master of Science in Accounting are accredited by the Association to Advance Collegiate Schools of Business, International (AACSB)
+- The Bachelor of Science in Business Administration, the Master of Business Administration, the Master of Science in Accounting, the Master of Science in Business Analytics, the Master of Science in Entrepreneurship, the Master of Science in Finance, and the Ph.D. in Business Administration are accredited by the Association to Advance Collegiate Schools of Business (AACSB) International

 - The Work Environment Master of Science degree in Occupational and Environmental Hygiene is accredited by the Applied Science Accreditation Commission (ASAC) of ABET, http://www.abet.org.